Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 If you are old enough, you might remember this, hell, perhaps you're one of the unfortunates, who fell victim to this.
 Through most of its marketing cycle Munch's Oddysee was heavily pushed as a PS2 launch title and several pieces of media wrote about it as such.
-I've spoken with multiple people, who in anticipation of the game bought a PS2 from their saved up cash...
-Only to be severely disappointed, when OWI sneakily struck a deal with Microsoft and turned Munch into an Xbox title.
+I've spoken with multiple people, who in anticipation of the game bought a PS2 from their saved up cash...only to be severely disappointed, when OWI sneakily struck a deal with Microsoft and turned Munch into an Xbox title.

 {% include caption.html url="/imgs/munchrant/pennyarcade.jpg" description="<a href='https://www.penny-arcade.com/comic/2000/10/23'>Penny Arcade</a> is well known for their comics that satirized OWI's overly financial-oriented choices." %}